China's economy picks up speed in fourth quarter, ends 2020 in solid shape after COVID-19 shock

 LINGERING RISKS IN 2021

-Ning Jizhe, head of China’s statistics bureau, told a briefing that there would be many favourable conditions to sustain China’s economic recovery in 2021.
+Ning Jizhe, head of China’s statistics bureau, told a briefing that there would be many favourable conditions to sustain China’s economic recovery in 2021, citing the country’s large market and resilient supply chains.

 This year marks the start of China’s 14th five-year plan, which policymakers see as vital for steering the economy past the so-called “middle income trap”.